Access control rules

 If a user does not (or cannot) bypass the block, the rule mimics a block rule.
 Matching traffic is denied without further inspection.

-For more information, see Configure HTTP Response Pages.
+For more information, refer to HTTP response pages.

-The Allow action allows matching traffic to pass, though it is still subject to identity requirements and rate limiting.
+An access control rule allow action is a rule action that allows matching traffic to pass.
+However, traffic is still subject to identity requirements and rate limiting.

 Optionally, you can use deep inspection to further inspect and block unencrypted or decrypted traffic before it reaches its destination: